 One of the top rules in personal finance is that you should maintain an emergency fund.
 Most emergency funds should be able to cover three to six months of living expenses.
 If you have an unsteady job in which your paycheck is highly dependent on commissions and bonuses, or if you’re a contractor or freelancer, or if you work in a shrinking industry, you may want to increase your fund to cover six to nine months of living expenses.

 This fund should be used ONLY to pay for expenses that shock you.
 Things like a job loss, a hefty hospital bill, or a large veterinary bill for a healthy, one-year-old dog.

 In other words, an emergency fund serves the purpose of covering unexpected expenses.
-Any costs that you can expect –- such as car repair bills (every car will break down from time to time) –- should be paid from a fund specifically earmarked for that purpose.
+Any costs that you can expect, such as car repair bills (every car will break down from time to time), should be paid from a savings fund specifically earmarked for that purpose.

 Why You Need a Cash Cushion

-First -- If you had $1,000 in your account, you’d never make $1,000 worth of payments on Monday.
-You’d mentally imagine that your bank account only holds $700, since the other $300 is the untouchable cushion.
+If you had $1,000 in your account, you’d never make $1,000 worth of payments on Monday.
+You’d mentally imagine that your bank account only holds $700 since the other $300 is the untouchable cushion.
 You might have stopped yourself from buying something with your debit card that day.

 If you did erroneously make $1,000 worth of payments on Monday, you’d notice your mistake upon checking your balance and seeing only $200 left in your account.
-That would set off an alarm in your head, since that amount is less than your cushion.
+That would set off an alarm in your head since that amount is less than your cushion.
 You wouldn’t withdraw more money from an ATM.
-Instead, you’d scramble to deposit money into your checking account as soon as possible, replenishing your cushion.
+Instead, you’d deposit money into your checking account as soon as possible, replenishing your cushion.